+The Social Partners will be recruited on the basis that they are representative on a geographical basis and are recruited from the Community & Voluntary sector as well as from underrepresented groups.
 This Partnership will be key to developing and driving the Co-Designed Local Action Plan for CCGBC under the new Peace Plus Programme.
-In addition to the Elected Members, the composition of the Partnership will include Partners from Statutory Agencies, individuals from the Community & Voluntary Sector and representatives from DEAs to be geographically representative.
-Whilst this is not prescriptive, it is a suggested model.
-Please see the attached draft report for a full view of the recommendations.
+In addition to the recently nominated Elected Members, and Social Partners, the composition of the Partnership will include Partners from Statutory Agencies, they have been issued invitations via Council's Community Planning Partnership.